 On March 18, 2014, each of Messrs.
-Dreiling, Vasos, Tehle, Flanigan and Ravener entered into an amendment to his existing employment agreement (each, an "Amendment to Employment Agreement") with the Company to (1) eliminate the right to receive a gross-up payment on any excise tax imposed under Section 280G of the Internal Revenue Code of 1986, as amended; and (2) provide for capped payments (taking into consideration all payments covered by Section 280G of the Internal Revenue Code) of \$1 less than the amount that would trigger the excise tax under Section 280G of the Internal Revenue Code unless the relevant officer's after-tax benefit would be at least \$50,000 more than it would be without the payments being capped, in which case, the payments will not be capped (with the officer, not the Company paying the excise tax).
+Dreiling, Vasos, Tehle, Flanigan and Ravener entered into an amendment to his existing employment agreement (each, an "Amendment to Employment Agreement") with the Company to (1) eliminate the right to receive a gross-up payment on any excise tax imposed under Section 280G of the Internal Revenue Code of 1986, as amended; and (2) provide for capped payments (taking into consideration all payments covered by Section 280G of the Internal Revenue Code) of \$1 less than the amount that would trigger the excise tax under Section 280G of the Internal Revenue Code) of \$1 less than the amount that would be without the payments being capped, in which case, the payments will not be capped (with the officer, not the Company paying the excise tax).
 Each officer, other than Mr. Dreiling, will only have the right to such uncapped payments if such officer signs a release of claims against the Company in the form attached to his employment agreement.